mightyfrog/S4FD/README.md

 <br>

-This app is made possible by [FrannHammer Api](https://github.com/Frannsoft/FrannHammer).
+This app is made possible by [FrannHammer - The KuroganeHammer.com API](https://github.com/Frannsoft/FrannHammer).

 <br>